recaptime-dev/newsletter/publish-todo/regular-issues/2021-001/sections/index.md

 license: default # CC BY-SA 4.0
 ---

-After days of drafting the first issue and procanisting for weeks, we got into this.
+After days of drafting the first issue and procrastinating for weeks, we got into this.
 Welcome to the first issue of Recap Time!
 Expect we may not keep the newsletter fresh every two weeks.
-Also please be reminded that this was crafter from March 6 to 27, with additional 1-2 days for peer review and handling publishing stuff to Medium.
+Also please be reminded that this was crafted from March 6 to 27, with additional 1-2 days for peer review and handling publishing stuff to Medium.

 <!-- ./highlights.md -->
 ## Highlights